EBernardoJR/calculator/README.md

 This is a project created using framework of javascript VueJS.
+That is inspired on calculator of apple

 # calculator